🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-As a bonus, this substance is entirely legal in New Mexico.
+As a bonus, this hemp derived material is entirely legal in New Mexico.

 It’s no secret the country is moving forward with legalizing marijuana; however, the process is slow, and each state has the right to make its own regulations.
 The process is being sped up thanks to the federal decriminalization of hemp products (delta 8 and delta 10 THC).

-Unlike other states which allow hemp and its derivatives, New Mexico has also included sections on the transportation, processing, extraction, and manufacturing of hemp products.
-This set of mandatory regulatory standards are meant to increase consumer safety when it comes to these substances.
+Unlike other states which allow hemp and hemp derived cannabinoids though, New Mexico law has also included specific regulations regarding the transportation, processing, extraction, and manufacturing of hemp products.
+This set of mandatory regulatory standards under the state’s Hemp Final Rule is meant to increase consumer safety when it comes to these substances.

 The legality of delta 8 THC was greatly impacted by the federally passed Farm Bill in 2018.
-This bill removed the ambiguity around hemp, CBD, and other derivatives by clearly distinguishing hemp from marijuana.
-It declassified hemp from the list of Schedule 1 controlled substances.
+This federal law removed the ambiguity around hemp, CBD, and other chemical derivatives by clearly distinguishing hemp from marijuana.
+It declassified hemp from the list of Schedule 1 compounds under the Controlled Substances Act.

 What About Delta 10 THC?